(This is part 2 of our interview with Heaven’s Vault creator Joseph Humfrey. For part one, click here!)

 For indie studio Inkle, Heaven’s Vault is more than just a graphical step up, it’s also their most ambitious game yet in terms of concept.
 Exploring ancient sci-fi dig sites as keen archaeologist Aliya and her robot companion Six, you’ll come across an unfamiliar script made of runes and symbols.
 To discover the history of the world, you’ll need to piece it together through a mix of guess work, study and intuition.

-While most games would shy away from the nitty gritty of an imagined language, Inkle have gone in headfirst, creating an ancient language from the ground up to imbue a real sense of consistency as your understanding progresses.
+While most games would shy away from the nitty gritty of an imagined language, Inkle has gone in headfirst, creating an ancient language from the ground up to imbue a real sense of consistency as your understanding progresses.
 Each time you discover a new word, you’re given a few of Aliya’s guesses as to what it could mean, and it’s up to you to choose the best fit.
 It’s entirely possible you’ll get it wrong, and as your understanding progresses, you can revise your earlier choices to gain entirely new meanings to the words and world around you.

 Following a short play session with the game at EGX 2018, we had the chance to chat with Inkle co-founder Joseph Humfrey about the language they’ve designed, the influences behind it and how the translation mechanic fits into Heaven’s Vault’s story.